GabrielNixon/HMMRNN/results/synthetic_generator.md

 ## Training curves

-Both the SeriesHMM-TinyMoA and SeriesHMM-TinyRNN models optimise the negative log-likelihood (NLL) on the synthetic batches.
-The TinyRNN converges faster and reaches higher action accuracy while the MoA plateaus earlier.
+The plots below show the training progress of both emission models:

+- **Top panel:** Negative log-likelihood (NLL) decreases as the models fit the data.
+  The TinyRNN (orange) continues to improve across epochs, while the MoA (blue) plateaus early, indicating it has reached its representational limit.

+- **Bottom panel:** Action prediction accuracy over epochs.
+  The TinyRNN steadily increases its accuracy and surpasses the MoA, demonstrating stronger generalization to the latent–action mapping.

+Together, these curves show that the TinyRNN learns faster and achieves a better overall fit (lower NLL and higher accuracy) under the same HMM transition prior.

 ![Training NLL](../fig/synthetic_demo_train_nll.svg)
 ![Training accuracy](../fig/synthetic_demo_train_accuracy.svg)

 ## Posterior recovery